Skip to content

 What African Secret Societies Actually Did

 The term “secret society” is itself misleading.
-In most cases, the existence of these organisations was not secret at all — everyone in the community knew about them.
-What was secret was the esoteric knowledge they guarded: specific rituals, symbols, medicinal knowledge, judicial procedures, and spiritual practices that were restricted to initiates.
-Secrecy was not about hiding from society.
-It was a technology of power — a way of concentrating authority, ensuring accountability, and maintaining social cohesion through shared but exclusive knowledge.
+In most cases, the existence of these organisations was not secret at all, and everyone in the community knew about them.
+What was secret was the esoteric knowledge they guarded, including rituals, symbols, medicinal knowledge, and judicial procedures restricted to initiates.
+Secrecy was a way of concentrating authority and maintaining social cohesion through shared but exclusive knowledge, contrary to the common belief that it was simply about hiding from society.

 The Sande society performed parallel functions for women, preparing girls for adulthood through seclusion, instruction, and ritual.
 But Sande was more than a mirror of Poro.
 It championed women’s social and political interests, and its masquerade — the Sowei mask — is one of the only African wooden face masks created, owned, and worn exclusively by women.
 The Sande continues to flourish even in urban and Muslim settings because, unlike Poro, its power does not directly compete with state or religious authorities.